Skip to main content Skip to footer

 Introduction

 Ravengill Energy Park Limited, which is a wholly owned subsidiary of Glasgow based renewable energy developer Renewco Power Limited, is bringing forward a new renewable energy development at a site north and east of the village of Leadhills in South Lanarkshire, Scotland.
-The project is called Ravengill Energy Park (Ravengill) and will include wind turbines, solar photo-voltaic (PV) generation and a battery energy storage system (BESS).
+The project is called Ravengill Energy Park (Ravengill) and will include up to 32 wind turbines and a battery energy storage system (BESS).
+The proposed development will have a total installed capacity of approximately 274 MW.

 Location

-The Ravengill site extends over an area of approximately 3966 ha of the Leadhills Estate, west, north and east of Leadhills and approximately 1 km southwest of Abington, South Lanarkshire, Scotland.
+The Ravengill site extends over an area of approximately 3789 ha, west, north and east of Leadhills and approximately 1 km southwest of Abington, South Lanarkshire, Scotland.
 The site is centred around co-ordinates 291165 E and 618354 N.

 Why here?